 • Location: Kestrel shops, Lordswood

-Nicola has worked with pupils at Swingate Primary School to create a textile hanging about shopping safely during the coronavirus (COVID-19) pandemic.
+Nicola worked with pupils at Swingate Primary School to create a textile hanging about shopping safely during the coronavirus (COVID-19) pandemic.

 Nicola stands besides her artwork.